-You can import SSH client public keys to establish an authenticated login to the device from an external ssh client..
-You can also delete the key from the device to prevent it from being used for an authenticated login.
+You can import SSH client public keys to establish an authenticated log in to the device from an external ssh client.
+You can also delete the key from the device to prevent it from being used for an authenticated log in.

-To manage the SSH client public keys, perform the following steps:
+To manage the SSH client public keys, perform the following steps.

-1. In privileged EXEC mode, import an SSH client public key to the device.
+1. Import an SSH client public key to the device.